 - Funding clubs, educational visits, residentials, holiday clubs and other enrichment activities, including a cooking programme £3,074

-- To provide small group work with an experienced teacher focussing on overcoming gaps in learning £33,865
+- To provide small group work with an experienced teacher focusing on overcoming gaps in learning £33,865

-- To provide small group work with an experienced teaching assistant focussing on overcoming gaps in learning £15,301.70
+- To provide small group work with an experienced teaching assistant focusing on overcoming gaps in learning £15,301.70

 - Additional teaching and learning opportunities provided by trained TAs £20,185.71